 A follow-up psychiatric evaluation of a resident shall be completed within the next 24 hours of discharge from psychiatric facility.
 The assessment shall at minimum include mental status exam, prescribing appropriate medication(s), and assigning appropriate housing.
 When a resident is released from a psychiatric facility, an RN should immediately conduct an assessment if the psychiatrist is not immediately available.
 The RN must also phone the psychiatrist with the Physician’s orders from the discharge summary.
 The RN’s assessment shall include a medical review along with a brief mental status exam.
 The RN should also obtain orders for medications from the psychiatrist.
 A psychological evaluation shall also be completed;

-Psychiatric evaluations are to be completed for residents being considered for a recommendation for civil commitment under the Sexually Violent Predator’s Act. hose residents being recommended for civil commitment require a referral by the Contractor to a screening center.
-Those residents being recommended for civil commitment also require two clinical certificates for commitment as follows: the first shall be completed by the Contractor psychiatrist; and the second one shall be completed by the Contractor psychologist.
+Psychiatric evaluations are to be completed for residents being considered for a recommendation for civil commitment under the Sexually Violent Predator’s Act.
+In accordance with the Judges’ Quick Reference Guide to the Involuntary Commitment Code – Limitations on Exception, those residents being recommended for civil commitment require a referral by the Contractor to a screening center.
+Those residents being recommended for civil commitment also require two clinical certificates for commitment as follows: the first shall be completed by the Contractor psychiatrist; and the second shall be completed by a different Contractor psychiatrist, unless the psychiatrist has made a “reasonable but unsuccessful” attempt to enlist another psychiatrist.
 Contractor will comply with all applicable DHS policies/rules regarding the civil commitment process; and

 Psychiatric evaluation of residents for general civil commitment upon serving their maximum sentences.